 On the other hand, if the purpose of your survey is unclear, that’s one of the most crippling survey errors. you will inevitably get a low response rate.
 We’ve come across countless such surveys that just expect respondents to give their time arbitrarily.
 In your marketing material, make your purpose clear.

 We’ve read this survey email subject line so often, ‘Give us a few seconds and get amazing offers!’
 At this point, such marketing copy just puts us off.
 If you don’t tell people what exactly they get in return, how do you expect them to take action?
 ‘Amazing offers’ is as ambiguous as it gets.
 Is it a discount?
 A free helicopter?
 What are we talking about here?

 People might fall for the trap once, but surveying is a long-term game.
 You will want to repeat your survey, and those people who discovered there was nothing at the end of the tunnel will never enter again.
 In your marketing copy, tell respondents exactly what they get – a 10% discount.
 That’s better.
 It’s respectful and helps build trust with your respondents.

 If you’ve decided to conduct your survey, great job!
 You’re on your way to getting insights that can help you channel your energy productively.
 But like we mentioned, half knowledge is dangerous.
 In order to get useful insights, avoid these 7 common survey errors you can make at every step of your survey.
+Also, as soon as you have your data, don’t forget to back them up right away.
 We hope that knowing about these errors will help you create better, more reliable surveys.

 From an error-ridden survey, the data you get will be at best useless and at worst misleading.
 There are real, tangible dangers of a half-hearted survey exercise.
 If you focus on avoiding these types of survey errors, you’ll make sure your data is robust.
 Follow these guidelines, and conduct a rigorous survey that helps you tackle your organization’s future with confidence!